Frequently Asked Questions (FAQ)

 Location: Downtown Mesa, Az; on Center Street just north of 2nd Street at the Mesa Convention Center

-ALL Events finish in downtown Mesa on Center Street north of 2nd Street, adjacent to the Mesa Convention Center and amongst The Great Arizona Bicycle Festival.
+ALL Events finish in downtown Mesa on Center Street north of 2nd Street, adjacent to the Mesa Convention Center adjacent to CycloMesa.

 (9.0) Route Closure / End of Event

-The course closes at 1:00pm per the terms of permits for the event.
-Any cyclist still on the course at 1:00pm will be “SAG’d” to the finish line.
+The course closes at 1:30pm per the terms of our permits for the event.
+Any cyclist still on the course at 1:30pm will be “SAG’d” to the finish line.
 No exceptions.
-All course support including traffic control and aid stations will be discontinued at 1:00pm.
-Aid station closures along the route are based on the distance from the finish line and the time needed to complete the route by 1:00pm from that location.
+All course support including traffic control and aid stations will be discontinued at 1:30pm.
+Aid station closures along the route are based on the distance from the finish line and the time needed to complete the route by 1:30pm from that location.
 Route closure includes dismissal of police officers at each of the traffic light intersections along the entire route and breakdown of Aid Stations.

 The route map for aid station locations, including individual closure times.

-There are 7 aid stations total along event routes serving bananas, oranges and water.
+There are aid stations every 7-12 miles along event routes serving bananas, oranges and water.
 At selected stations, cookies and/or pretzels will be offered.

 What should you bring with you?
 It is strongly recommend that you carry one or two spare tubes, tire levers, tire patch kit and other basic bicycle gear.
 Carry at least one water bottle, a cell phone, change ($$) and wear a CPSC approved bicycle helmet (required).